Diet for diabetes plays a significant role in controlling the diabetes.

 Half cup fruit juice or canned or chopped fruit.

-Vegetable(each serving contains about 5 grams carbohydrates)
+Vegetable(each serving contains about 5 grams

 1 cup raw vegetables.